-Teesside Airshow: Airport apologises after traffic gridlock mars event
+Teesside Airshow organisers apologise after traffic gridlock mars event

 The 22,000 tickets sold did not include children, so about 25,000 people were expected to attend.

-Tees Valley Mayor Ben Houchen also apologised and promised "a full review and debrief as a matter of urgency".
+Tees Valley Mayor Ben Houchen also apologised for the debacle and promised "a full review and debrief as a matter of urgency".

-He tweeted: "I know for many it meant hours of delays with some giving up completely and going home.

-"I will be speaking to the organisers and the police who stopped and diverted traffic following an accident on the A66.

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.